Optimization-centric cutting feedback for semiparametric models: Cutting feedback

 \subsection{R\'{e}nyi divergence and choice of learning rate}

-To lessen prior influence, we may wish to instead consider \eqref{cut_varphi} under the R\'{e}nyi divergence:
+Introducing learning rates in the OCCP provides flexibility in adjusting scale of the expected loss relative to the divergence, but prior robustness cannot be achieved simply by adjusting learning rates.
+This is inappropriate and may lead to poor uncertainty quantification, as it is not just magnitude of the divergence that matters, but how the divergence measure varies across the space of candidate densities, and its relative weighting of different densities. \cite{Knoblauch2022} further discuss robust divergences in optimization-centric generalized Bayesian inference.

+We consider the use of R\'{e}nyi divergence in the OCCP, due to its robustness and ability to moderate prior influence.
+R\'{e}nyi divergence is defined as

-for measuring deviation of the candidate posterior from the prior.
-As $\alpha$ increases from 0, the variational density transits from mass-covering to mode-seeking behavior \citep{Li2016}.
-Since R\'{e}nyi divergence converges to KLD when $\alpha\rightarrow 1$, we define $\mathcal{D}_1(q\|p) = \KL(q\|p) = \int q(\theta) \log\{ q(\theta)/p(\theta)\} d\theta$.
-Lemma S1 in the supplement provides useful results for evaluating the R\'{e}nyi divergence between commonly used variational densities and priors.
+As R\'{e}nyi divergence converges to KLD when $\alpha\rightarrow 1$, we define $\mathcal{D}_1(q\|p) = \KL(q\|p) = \int q(\theta) \log\{ q(\theta)/p(\theta)\} \,\dt\theta$.
+Lemma \ref{lemS1} in Appendix \ref{sec: renyi results} provides useful results for evaluating the R\'{e}nyi divergence between common variational densities and priors.
+In conventional variational inference, \cite{Li2016} show that variational densities transit from mode-seeking to mass-covering behavior as $\alpha$ decreases to 0.
+Moreover, R\'{e}nyi divergence is increasing on $\alpha > 0$, with $\mathcal{D}_\alpha (q \| p) \leq \mathcal{D}_\beta(q\| p)$ if $0 < \alpha < \beta$ \citep{Erven2014}.
+Thus, as $\alpha$ falls to 0 and the divergence diminishes, the OCCP will favor densities that minimize the expected loss primarily.
+To counteract this phenomenon, we use learning rates to scale the divergence term.

-The R\'{e}nyi divergence is increasing on $\alpha > 0$ \citep{Erven2014}, with $\mathcal{D}_\alpha (q \| p) \leq \mathcal{D}_\beta(q\| p)$ if $0 < \alpha < \beta$.
-Thus, as $\alpha$ falls to 0 and the divergence diminishes, the OCCP will favor densities that minimize the expected loss predominantly.
-This motivates our use of learning rates, which can mitigate the shrinking contribution of the regularizing term.
-Learning rate of a KLD regularizer can be chosen by matching information \citep{holmes+w17, Lyddon2019}, achieving a target coverage probability \citep{syring+m18}, or treating learning rates as parameters of an unnormalized model \citep{jewson+r22,yonekura+s23}. \cite{wu+m23} summarize several existing techniques, while \cite{Frazier2024} describe how to apply them to a two-module generalized cut posterior with two learning rates.
-We do not advocate any choice of learning rate exclusively, as they target different objectives and are suited to different problems.
+Learning rate of a KLD regularizer can be chosen by matching information \citep{holmes+w17, Lyddon2019}, achieving a target coverage probability \citep{syring+m18}, or treating learning rates as parameters of an unnormalized model \citep{jewson+r22,yonekura+s23}. \cite{wu+m23} summarize several existing techniques, while \cite{Frazier2024} apply them to a two-module generalized cut posterior with two learning rates.
+However, we are unaware of any studies addressing learning rate selection for other divergences, and we propose a two-step strategy for setting learning rates with R\'{e}nyi divergence regularizers.
+First, an appropriate learning rate is selected for KLD.
+Second, we calibrate the divergence penalty across different values of $\alpha$ to match this baseline for a reference density.
+We do not advocate any choice of learning rate for KLD, as different approaches are suited to different problems.
+Specifically, let $p_{\cut, \alpha}^*(\theta \mid y) = p_{\cut, \alpha}^* (\varphi \mid z) p_{\alpha}^*(\eta \mid \varphi, w)$ be the OCCP based on R\'{e}nyi's $\alpha$-divergence.
+Writing $\lambda_1^\alpha$ and $\lambda_2^\alpha$ as learning rates for R\'{e}nyi's $\alpha$-divergence, we set